NesterenkoPV/NesterenkoPV/README.md

 ### About me:

--🔳 I’m currently open to job opportunities as QA Engineer.
+🔳 I’m currently open to job opportunities as QA Engineer.
--🔳 Finished Manual QA Engineer Professional Training Course.
+🔳 Finished Manual QA Engineer Professional Training Course.
--🔳 Сame to QA from TV media-planning.
+🔳 Сame to QA from TV media-planning.

+### Tools